-(20 minutes)
+Disciples Gifts (20 minutes)

-3. What other gifts do Disciples have?
+- I. List the gifts lifted up in the report and discuss each one to be sure that group members understand what each gift is. - 2.
+Which of these gifts from the Disciples tradition means the most to your own religious identity as a Disciple of Christ member? - 3.
+What other gifts do Disciples have?
 Does your local church community (or do you personally) have experiences that uniquely prepare you for relationships with others?

-The Open and Welcoming Table - Disciples affirm that it is Christ who presides at the Lord's Supper.
+The Open and Welcoming Table-Disciples affirm that it is Christ who presides at the Lord's Supper.
 We come to the table as guests who encounter God's unconditional love and grace there.
 (25 minutes)

-- 1. Called to be like Christ to the world, how do we love others unconditionally? - 2.
-How do we extend grace without restricting it to those who think, act and worship like us? - 3.
+I. Called to be like Christ to the world, how do we love others unconditionally?

+- 2. How do we extend grace without restricting it to those who think, act and worship like us? - 3.
 Discuss with the group a memorable communion service you've participated in.
 What made it special? - 4.
 Recall some occasion when you have felt powerfully or generously included.
 How might that experience model a generous spirit for us?

-Disciples Vision - The Christian Church (Disciples of Christ) is a church that seeks to demonstrate deep Christian spirituality, true community and a passion for justice.
+Disciples Vision-The Christian Church (Disciples of Christ) is a church that seeks to demonstrate deep Christian spirituality, true community and a passion for justice.
 (10 minutes)

-- 1. How does engaging with our neighbors in other religious traditions help us live out these three parts of our vision? - 2.
-Further, how might our neighbors actually enhance these components by deepening our Christian spirituality, enriching our community and strengthening our passion for justice?

-4. Did you find news of interreligious dialogue going on somewhere in the world this week?
+- I. How does engaging with our neighbors in other religious traditions help us live out these three parts of our vision? - 2.
+Further, how might our neighbors actually enhance these components by deepening our Christian spirituality, enriching our community and strengthening our passion for justice? - 4.
+What issues did you discover in the news of interreligious dialogue going on somewhere in the world this week?
 Did you find news of the need for interreligious dialogue somewhere in the world this week?
-(5 minutes)
+(5 minutes) - 5.
+Close with prayer.